Newtown, Bucks County, Pennsylvania: Highways

 As of 2010 there were 10.09 mi of public roads in Newtown, of which 1.55 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 8.54 mi were maintained by the borough.

 State Street runs through Newtown's main commercial area and intersects with Washington Avenue at the borough's infrastructural center.
 Pennsylvania Routes 532, 332, and 413 pass outside the borough in surrounding areas of Newtown Township via the Newtown Bypass.

 Passenger trains

 Until January 14, 1983, Newtown was served by SEPTA's Fox Chase/Newtown Line commuter rail service.
 At that time, service was suspended because of failing train equipment.
 Since then, there has been constant talk of reinstating service because of recent strong population growth in the surrounding area; however, this has not materialized.
 There was also a movement under way to convert the unused rail corridor into a bike trail that has thus far been unsuccessful because of resistance in surrounding communities.

-To date, SEPTA has no plans to restore train service.
-The entire issue of resuming commuter service has been a political albatross almost from the day the trains stopped.
+SEPTA has no current plans to restore train service.
+The issue of resuming commuter service has been a political albatross almost from the day the trains stopped.
 Newtown remains the victim in all the political squabbling that has amassed over the years, as they have always given strong support of returned commuter service and have the most to gain.
 Author Joseph Schwieterman commented in 2001 that "few communities experiencing the loss of service have engaged in as protracted a dialogue about bringing back their passenger trains as Newtown.
 The continuing impasse has left many transit advocates skeptical that the borough will ever be accessible by rail again."

-However, in September 2009, the Southampton-based Pennsylvania Transit Expansion Coalition (PA-TEC) began discussions with all townships along the rail line, as well as SEPTA officials, about possible resumption of passenger service.
+In September 2009, the Southampton-based Pennsylvania Transit Expansion Coalition (PA-TEC) began discussions with all townships along the rail line, as well as SEPTA officials, about possible resumption of passenger service.
 Bucks County officials and Newtown residents overwhelmingly supported PA-TEC's efforts, making it official in December 2009 when the Newtown Board of Supervisors passed a resolution supporting the full restoration of passenger service; neighboring Montgomery County officials are also supportive of re-thinking the rail corridor as well.

 Toll Brothers built the "Newtown Station" development east of the station site.

 The nearest station to Newtown is Woodbourne station on SEPTA's West Trenton Line.